sunojshajahan/sunojshajahan.github.io/people.md

     <div>
         <strong>Sandesh Poudel </strong><br>
         Ph.D. student  <br>
         Sandesh is from Chitwan, Nepal and joined our team in Spring 2025.
 He earned his B.E. in Agricultural Engineering from Tribhuvan University, and his M.S. from the University of Georgia, where he developed the innovative Digital Agricultural Technology Readiness Level (DATRL) framework to assess agricultural technology maturity.
-His research interest includes robotics, Artificial Intelligence, remote sensing, and precision agriculture in order to develop sustainable farming solutions.
+His research interest includes robotics, artificial intelligence, remote sensing, and precision agriculture in order to develop sustainable farming solutions.
 Sandesh is currently working on developing solutions for automatic weed detection and removal using robotic platform.
 He is also the author of book, "Agricultural Extension Education" and has received multiple awards for his academic and leadership contributions. <br>
         <a href="mailto:spoudel2@illinois.edu">spoudel2@illinois.edu</a> | <a href="https://www.linkedin.com/in/sandesh-poudel-733b59110/" style="margin-left: 10px;"><i class="fab fa-linkedin"></i></a> | <a href="https://scholar.google.com/citations?user=LH3_qT0AAAAJ&hl=en" style="margin-left: 10px;"><i class="fa-brands fa-google-scholar"></i></a>
     </div>
 </div>